Evise FAQs for Editors

 Why is Elsevier building EVISE?

 Because EVISE is Elsevier-owned, we are in full control of its development, which allows us to drive innovation and progress in submission and peer review.
-The “Agile” development principles we use enable us to respond to feedback from end users and our own monitoring.
-Finally, EVISE will be fully integrated with other key Elsevier products, including Scopus, ScienceDirect and Mendeley, offering users a much better experience , and enabling us to support researchers from research though to collaboration.
+The “agile” development principles we use enable us to respond to feedback from end users and our own monitoring.
+Finally, EVISE will be fully integrated with other key Elsevier products, including Scopus, ScienceDirect and Mendeley, offering users a much better experience, and enabling us to support researchers from research through to collaboration.

 What are the benefits for my journal?